specmesh/site/content/blog/SpecMeshEnterpriseEvents-p2.md

 <br>

 Level 5 isn't free, it involves a lot of concerted effort and planning.
 Most of those challenges  (and solutions), as we move along the X-Axis, are discussed here.
-Its interesting to note, that when talking about Data Mesh and the Central-Nervous System (CNS) it quickly becomes obvious that the two approaches are closely aligned with respect for achieving very similar goals.
+It's interesting to note, that when talking about Data Mesh and the Central-Nervous System (CNS) it quickly becomes obvious that the two approaches are closely aligned with respect for achieving very similar goals.

 <br>